 Where is EGR’s drop box located?

-The City’s dropbox is centrally and conveniently located at City Hall at 750 Lakeside Dr. It is in an approximate one-mile radius from all EGR homes.
+The City’s dropbox is centrally and conveniently located at the Community Center at 750 Lakeside Dr. It is in an approximate one-mile radius from all EGR homes.

 Please note that the front door of the Community Center is always open and the dropbox is located on the wall to the right a few steps inside the door within the vestibule across from the KDL book dropbox.
 If you reach a second set of doors, you have gone too far.

-Is the drop box located at City Hall safe?
+Is the drop box located at the Community Center safe?

 This dropbox is extremely secure and safe and available to all residents 24 hours a day.
 It is monitored by video surveillance to ensure the integrity of the voting process and protect the ballots submitted.
 Additionally, it is weather and fireproof as well as ADA accessible.